47% of buyers consume content before making a purchasing decision.

 I just made that little story up, too.
 See what I mean?

 It has a good moral and it helps support my point.
 Try adding in stories into your blog posts from now on and you’ll notice the difference.

 Wrapping up the latest blogging trends

 If you’re not regularly blogging, you need to get working.
 There’s a reason companies like Hubspot are posting hundreds of articles per month.

 It drives traffic, generates sales, and improves trust.

 The first trend to take advantage of is long form content.
 Write anywhere from 2,000 to 3,000 words and you will rank for more keywords.
 Guaranteed.
 It also will generate more links and shares.

 Secondly, once you’ve published a post, promote the hell out of it!
 Join Facebook groups and share them.
 Put them on other social networks and use Medium or Reddit to propel it further.

 When you do write content, focus on topics that people will be searching for years from now.
 A.K.A, evergreen topics.
 AnswerThePublic will be your best friend for this.

 You practice SEO, right?
 Good.
-Going forward into 2018, align your keyword research with voice searches.
+Going forward, align your keyword research with voice searches.
 This means full sentences, questions, and more coherent phrases compared to traditional keywords.